Insulated Clothing Buying Guide

 - 1000 fill power – only ever used in one jacket, the Patagonia Encapsil Belay Parka

 Most down is a by-product of the food industry.
 Most birds killed for consumption will only live to around 4 months, and their down will be relatively low-quality.
 Higher fill power down only comes from mature birds.
-Maturity will only be granted to a small number of birds kept for breeding purposes.
-Their down is collected by hand during the natural moulting season.
+Only a small number of birds kept for breeding purposes will only achieve maturity.
+They collect their down by hand during the natural moulting season.
 The result is that high quality mature down is much more expensive than low-quality down.